Why Binge Drinking is on the Rise in Canada—and Why It’s So Dangerous

 He knew heart disease ran in his family and that the amount he was drinking would likely increase his risk.
 But it wasn’t until he quit, cold turkey, at age 26 that he learned about some of alcohol’s other dangers.

 Let’s return to the brain.
 Alcohol and depression are inexorably linked, with some clinicians estimating that between 30 and 50 per cent of people with an alcohol dependence are also suffering from clinical depression.
-A study of the French population published this year revealed that alcohol use is the biggest—and most preventable—risk factor for dementia.
+A study of the French population published in 2018 revealed that alcohol use is the biggest—and most preventable—risk factor for dementia.

 Next, there’s the heart.
 One study, published in 2017 by a doctor at the University of California, San Francisco, found that ongoing alcohol abuse left its participants 40 per cent more likely to suffer a heart attack.
 (And that’s after accounting for established risks such as diabetes, obesity and smoking.)
 Heavy drinkers are more likely to have strokes, and to have them at younger ages than lighter drinkers.
 Harmful drinking habits accounted for 77,000 Canadians’ hospital admissions from 2015 to 2016.